Having hall-made lunch at the kebun bunga opposite our acad building (only tried once and was nearly frozen to batu ais,haha)

 missing fresh air from home.

+I cooked!
+A three course meal.
 Hmm, only seeing is believing, they're ugly but edible (:

 Sometimes, believing is seeing too.
 Glasgow is not all dirty afterall.